Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tea in Tibet Tea in Tibet is said to have been brought by Princess Wencheng as a dowry.
 Throughout history, the people here have developed a Tibetan diet, among which butter tea is a wholesome drink known for its nutrition and unique making method.
 Butter tea can produce high calories, which can prevent cold in elevated regions.
 It is a very suitable tea in Tibet.
 Until now, the tea culture on the Tibetan Plateau has developed over one thousand years.

-Butter tea, with unique Tibetan ethnic characteristics, has been integrated into the social customs, etiquette, and daily life.
+Butter tea, with unique Tibetan ethnic characteristics, has been integrated into social customs, etiquette, and daily life.
 Drinking a bottle of tea is an indispensable part of Tibetan social life.
-Tibetan people will serve up a cup of butter tea to guests from far away, which is a custom in Tibet and shows respectful, harmonious, and peaceful relief in their life.
+Tibetan people will serve up a cup of butter tea to guests from far away, which is a custom in Tibet and shows respectful, harmonious, and peaceful relief in their lives.
 In the hall of the railway station or airport, it is common to find people carrying warm water bottles filled with butter tea to see their relatives or friends off.
-To celebrate the new birth of a baby, friends, or family will bring the butter tea as a gift.
+To celebrate the new birth of a baby, friends, or family will bring butter tea as a gift.
 In the hospital, a bottle of butter tea can comfort a patient much. >>Read more

 Tibetan Opera

 The art of Tibetan opera Due to the differences in natural conditions, customs, cultural traditions, and dialects across the Qinghai-Tibet Plateau, Tibetan Opera has developed into several varieties and schools.
-Tibetan Opera originated from 600 years ago, 400 years earlier than Beijing Opera, so it’s been called the living fossil.
+Tibetan Opera originated 600 years ago, 400 years earlier than Beijing Opera, so it’s been called the living fossil.
 The art of Tibetan opera was derived from Tibetan opera, which is spread by the monks and pilgrims to the Tibetan areas in Qinghai, Gansu, Sichuan, and Yunnan.
 It’s also been circulated to India and Bhutan.

 Under the restrictions of religion, Tibetan culture has been less influenced by the mainland and keeps its original features.
 You can enjoy the Tibetan Opera during festivals and celebrations.